QUEEN OF POP! – Warhol’s Marilyns

 By Madeline Bocaro

 Marilyn Monroe embodied two of Andy Warhol’s consistent themes, death and the cult of celebrity.
 In the following two years, Warhol made thirty silkscreen paintings of Marilyn, using the same cropped publicity photograph from the 1953 movie Niagara.
-The photographer was Gene Korman, and the shot was taken outdoors.
+The photographer was Gene Korman and the shot was taken outdoors.
+Andy painted the background gold before coloring the face and adding black to her features.
 A set of nine Warhol screen prints was produced in 1967, in an edition of 250.

 Warhol revisited his Marilyn Series several times over the next twenty years, making some curious color choices: pumpkin, black-brown, peacock blue and lime green.
 Examples from the Marilyn series are now in major private and museum collections worldwide, including the founding collection of the Andy Warhol Museum.